Tribler/dispersy/docs/usage.rst

             def text(self):
                 return self._text

-When a message is received this text property is available at message.payload.text
+When a message is received this text property is available at *message.payload.text*.

 Conversion
 ==========